 Many people, and sometimes their families, feel embarrassed or ashamed about having depression.
 But it isn’t a sign of personal weakness.
 It’s not a character flaw.
 A person who is depressed is not “crazy.”
 Depression is a medical illness.
 It’s caused by changes in the natural chemicals in the brain.
 Most experts believe that a combination of family history (a person’s genes) and stressful life events can cause depression.

 Health problems may also cause depression or make it worse.
 It’s common for people with long-term (chronic) health problems like coronary artery disease, diabetes, cancer, or chronic pain to feel depressed.

 It’s important to know that depression can be treated.
 The first step toward feeling better is often just seeing that the problem exists.

 What are the symptoms of depression?

 The symptoms of depression may be hard to notice at first.
 They vary among people, and it's easy to confuse them with just feeling "off."
 The two most common symptoms are:

-- Losing interest in or not getting pleasure from most daily activities that you used to enjoy, and feeling this way nearly every day for at least 2 weeks.
+- Losing interest in or not getting pleasure from most activities that used to be enjoyable, and feeling this way nearly every day for at least 2 weeks.

 What causes depression?

 When you have depression, there may be problems with activity levels in certain parts of your brain.
 Or chemicals in your brain may be out of balance.

 Most experts believe that family history (your genes) and stressful life events may cause depression.